 1. Although the office of Coroner is one of great antiquity, its powers and duties are set down within a modern statutory framework which was significantly amended by Part 1 of the Coroners and Justice Act 2009 (‘the 2009 Act’) which introduced a number of structural changes to the coroner system.
 It created the national head of the coroner system, the office of Chief Coroner.
 It introduced the concept of ‘investigations’ into deaths, which where appropriate will include an inquest, as well as making new provisions relating to coroner areas, creating new titles for coroners, and removing barriers to where investigations can be held.
 There is a helpful guide (although it predates the latest changes) to the role of Coroner on the Ministry of Justice website.

 2. The Coroner is responsible for deciding on the scope or ambit of the inquest.
-The Coroner must ensure that the relevant facts are fully and fairly investigated and are the subject of public scrutiny during the inquest hearing 1, and you must avoid any suggestion that you have decided or influenced what is relevant.
+The Coroner must ensure that the relevant facts are fully and fairly investigated and are the subject of public scrutiny during the inquest hearing1, and Inspectors must avoid any suggestion that they have decided or influenced what is relevant.

 3. The Coroner's primary function is usually limited to establishing: